 The Dirt on Fashion

-Fashion is linked to a ton of waste, pollution, and even deforestation2, H&M included.
-So let’s go dirt first.
+Fashion is linked to a ton of waste, pollution, and even deforestation according to Newsweek: Fast Fashion Is Creating an Environmental Crisis, H&M included.
+So let's go dirt first.

 Deforestation and Pollution